-Plaintiff incorporates the allegations contained in the above paragraphs as though fully set forth herein.
+- 302. Plaintiff incorporates the allegations contained in the above paragraphs as though fully set forth herein. - 303.
+The Permit requires that

-Because the SWPPP for the Providence Terminal fails to describe or ensure implementation of BMPs that will be used to address pollutant discharges resulting from the factors discussed in Section IV.A, supra, Shell is violating the Permit and the Clean Water Act.
-296.305.
+- 2011 Permit Part I.C.1, Ex.
+A at 12; 2019 Permit Part I.C.1, Ex.
+L at 16. - 304.
+Because the SWPPP for the Providence Terminal fails to describe or ensure implementation of BMPs that will be used to address pollutant discharges resulting from the factors discussed in Section IV.A, supra, Shell is violating the Permit and the Clean Water Act. - 305.
 These violations are ongoing and continuous, and barring a change at the Providence Terminal and full compliance with the permitting requirements of the Clean Water Act, these violations will continue indefinitely.